 Tips for No Leftovers

-- you can use any shape pasta although elbow macaroni is traditionally used
+• Use any shape pasta although elbow macaroni is traditionally used.

-- deglaze the pan with a splash of wine if desired
+• Deglaze the pan with a splash of wine or chicken broth if desired.

-- mushrooms are a great addition to this meal
+• Mushrooms and diced green peppers are a great addition to this meal.

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This American Goulash Recipe is easy to make, budget friendly comfort food with ground beef, sausage, and tender macaroni, feeds a crowd, and is a great freezer meal!
+This American Goulash Recipe is easy to make, budget friendly comforting meal with hearty ground beef, sausage, and tender macaroni, feeds a crowd, and is a great freezer meal!

 Easy American Goulash